Chocolate banana muffin recipe | Hello Victoria

 I’ll eat the ones on the right, but the other ones are only good for baking IMHO

 So in an effort not to waste my spotted bananas, I’ve been baking with them!
 Unfortunately, lots of the recipes just aren’t quite as good as I’m hoping for.
-I want something decidedly more-ish, but kept ending up with dry or bland, and certainly not banana-y enough.
-Like all my made up words there?
+I wanted something decidedly more-ish but kept ending up with dry or bland, and certainly not banana-y enough.
+Like all my made-up words there?

-After all those failed attempts (okay, two), I decided to rework a banana muffins recipe that I had.
-I could vaguely remember a good recipe from an old job that I had loved, and used it to alter my current one.
-I increased the banana amount considerably, added some chopped chocolate, and a bit of cinnamon.
+After all those failed attempts (okay, two), I decided to rework a banana muffin recipe that I had.
+I could vaguely remember a good recipe from an old job that I had loved and used to alter my current one.
+I increased the banana amount considerably and added some chopped chocolate and a bit of cinnamon.
 It’s still not quite perfect yet, but good enough to share.

 So here it is, the best banana muffin recipe I have found so far.
 If you have one you think is better, please let me know!
 Otherwise, I’ll keep experimenting…

 - 500 g incredibly ripe bananas roast them if they are unripe